-The \$12 million upward reestimate for CPP for fiscal year ended September 30, 2021 was the result of sales and updated performance assumptions.
+The \$78 thousand downward reestimate for CPP for fiscal year ended September 30, 2023 was the result of collections less the reduced market values of remaining assets.

-The \$3 million downward reestimate for CPP for fiscal year ended September 30, 2020 the result of collections and improved market values.
+The \$176 thousand downward reestimate for CPP for fiscal year ended September 30, 2022 was the result of collections less the reduced market values of remaining assets.